idebtor/JoyAI/01GettingStarted.md

   - Clone the GitHub `JoyAI` repository into your local computer:
     - https://github.com/idebtor/JoyAI

-  - __How to clone a repository from GitHub:
+  - How to clone a repository from GitHub:

       - Refer to [this site](https://help.github.com/desktop/guides/contributing-to-projects/cloning-a-repository-from-github-desktop/).
   - Click __'watch'__ and __'star'__ at the top of the web page^^.

-  - Then, in your computer, you may have the following github/JoyAI folder as shown below:
+  - Then, in your computer, you may have the following github/JoyAI folder as shown below (`user` may be different in your system.):
     - ```C:\Users\user\Documents\GitHub\JoyAI```

   - Since this `JoyAI` repository can be updated anytime, keep this local repository as "read-only".
 Don't code yours here!.